Brilliant History, Family Crest & Coats of Arms

 The surname Brilliant was first found in East Friesland, where it emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 The earliest known bearer of the name was Joh.
 Priel, who was recorded as living in Ehingen in 1514.

-Important Dates for the Brilliant family
+Early History of the Brilliant family

 This web page shows only a small excerpt of our Brilliant research.
 Another 93 words (7 lines of text) covering the years 1721, 1759, 1778, 1842, 1846, 1853, and 1855 are included under the topic Early Brilliant History in all our PDF Extended History products and printed products wherever possible.